 SeidarT¶

-SeidarT: Seismic and Radar Toolbox for full-waveform modeling in snow, ice, and other complex materials.
+SeidarT is a Python and Fortran toolbox for full-waveform seismic and electromagnetic modeling in snow, ice, and other heterogeneous materials.

 Introduction¶